Leslie Parrish

-Leslie Parrish (born Marjorie Hellen; March 13, 1935) is an American actress, activist, environmentalist, writer, and producer.
-She worked under her birth name for six years, changing it in 1959.
+Leslie Parrish (born Marjorie Hellen; March 13, 1935) is an American retired actress, activist, environmentalist, writer, and producer.
+She worked under her birth name for six years before changing it in 1959.

 Early life

 As a child, Parrish lived in Massachusetts, Pennsylvania, New York, and New Jersey.
-At the age of 10, she finally settled in Upper Black Eddy, Pennsylvania.
+At the age of 10, her family finally settled in Upper Black Eddy, Pennsylvania.
 At the age of 14, Parrish was a talented and promising piano and composition student at the Philadelphia Conservatory of Music.
 At the age of 16, Parrish earned money for her tuition by working as a maid and a waitress, and by teaching piano.
-At the age of 18, to earn enough money to be able to continue her education at the Conservatory, her mother persuaded her to become a model for one year.
+At the age of 18, to earn enough money to continue her education at the Conservatory, her mother persuaded her to become a model for one year.

 Modeling and acting

 In April 1954, as a 19-year-old model with the Conover Agency in New York City, Parrish was under contract to NBC-TV as "Miss Color TV" (she was used during broadcasts as a human test pattern to check accuracy of skin tones).
 She was quickly discovered and signed with Twentieth Century Fox in Hollywood.
 In 1956, she was put under contract to Metro-Goldwyn-Mayer.
 Because acting allowed her to help her family financially, she remained in Hollywood and gave up her career in music.